bluehands/Funicular-Switch/README.md

             );
 ```

 To avoid bad surprises a well defined order of parameters of Match methods is crucial.
 By default parameters are generated in alphabetical order.
-This behaviour can be adapted using the `CaseOrder` argument on `UnionType` attribute (FunicularSwitch.Generators namespace omitted):
+This behaviour can be adapted using the `CaseOrder` argument on `UnionType` or `EnumType` attribute (FunicularSwitch.Generators namespace omitted):

 ``` cs
 //default